 History of DST

 History of Daylight Savings Time (DST).
-Who invented it and in what year?
-What is the purpose of having a time change every year and when did Daylight Saving Time start?
+Why was Daylight Savings Time created, who invented it, and what is the point of having a time change every year?

 The Gregorian Calendar